Transportation Systems Management and Operations

 Maintenance of the various electrical/mechanical devices that keep critical life-safety systems working in the tunnel.
 These systems include ventilation, CO monitoring, fire detection and suppression, as well as a back-up generator to keep these systems fully operational 24/7.
 This unit also takes an active support role in ensuring the operability of the closed circuit television (CCTV) cameras and lighting within the tunnel.

-Interstate signing maintains over 60,000 signs on the interstate freeway system statewide.
-Responding to sign or structures that are knocked down due to crashes, fires, etc. which can be safety hazard if not acted on immediately.
-Installing new signing such as high occupancy vehicle (HOV), wrong way, do not enter, local visitor centers, dust storm, speed reductions, bridge clearance signs, etc.
+Interstate signing maintains over 33,000 signs on the interstate freeway system statewide.
+Responding to signs or structures that are knocked down due to crashes, fires, weather, etc. which can be safety hazard if not acted on immediately.
+Installing new signing such as high occupancy vehicle (HOV), wrong way, do not enter, local visitor centers, veterans cemetery, historical US routes, dust storm, speed reductions, bridge clearance signs, etc.

 Metro Urban Pump Station House